katas94/UniMod/README.md

 * **Development Rebuild: Assemblies**: rebuilds the scripts only.
 It can be specially fast if you set the **Assembly Builder Type** to `Fast` in the `LocalModBuilder` asset so it reuses the editor's precompiled assemblies.
 Be aware that those assemblies have been compiled including the `UNITY_EDITOR` define.
 * **Development Rebuild: Assets**: rebuilds the assets only.
 This will perform an Addressables content build.

 Once you have your `.umod` file, you have to drop it on the host's local installation folder.
 This folder is located in `{UnityEngine.Application.persistentDataPath}/UniMods`.
-Checkout the [this Unity doc's](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) to see where the persistent data path is pointed to for your platform.
+Checkout [this Unity doc's](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) to see where the persistent data path is pointed to for your platform.

 ## Implementing mods inside the original project